South Dakota Car Shipping: 2026 Costs & Routes

 Discover interesting insights about the state you're shipping to or from

-• Mount Rushmore's Home: South Dakota is famous for Mount Rushmore, one of America's most iconic landmarks carved into the Black Hills, attracting millions of visitors yearly.
+• Mount Rushmore's Home: South Dakota proudly hosts one of America's most iconic landmarks—Mount Rushmore—carved into the Black Hills and attracting over two million visitors annually.

-• Agricultural Powerhouse: South Dakota ranks among the nation's top producers of corn, soybeans, and cattle, shaping the state's economy and rural character.
+• Agricultural Powerhouse: South Dakota ranks among the nation's top producers of corn, soybeans, and cattle, making agriculture the backbone of the state's economy.

-• Low Population Density: With around 880,000 residents spread across 77,000 square miles, South Dakota offers wide-open spaces and peaceful living.
+• Low Population Density: With fewer than 900,000 residents spread across 77,000 square miles, South Dakota offers wide-open spaces and less traffic congestion than many states.

 Car Shipping 101